The Take (1974 film): Plot

 Sneed and Tallbear raid Manso's mansion while he is attending a ceremony.
 They have to flee when Manso returns early after suffering a heart attack, but they obtain enough information to put a strike force into operation to intercept the vans Manso uses to transport illegal goods.
 Sneed leads a stakeout of Manso's front business, a paper company.
 However, Dolek has informed Manso of the plan.
-After two decoy vans mislead police, Sneed gives chase to a third van headed for the Mexican border; after it stalls in a river and Sneed fights the driver, Benedetto, he finds the van full of counterfeiting equipment.
+After two decoy vans mislead police, Sneed gives chase to a third van headed for the Mexican border; after it stalls in a river and Sneed fights the driver, Benedetto, Sneed finds the van full of counterfeiting equipment.
 Benedetto bribes Sneed to minimize his charges, while Capt.
 Dolek double-crosses Sneed by informing Chief Berrigan about Sneed's corruption.
 After Sneed collects his take from Benedetto, he is confronted by Chief Berrigan and several officers in a set-up that Manso arranged.
 While Sneed pleads innocence back at the police station, claiming that the cash was his own (having switched the incriminating notes with Oscar), Benedetto is shot dead by Tallbear, eliminating Berrigan's only witness.
-Sneed's gun is returned to him and he goes to Manso's estate with several other officers, but Sneed refuses to admit guilt and Sneed gives in.
+Sneed's gun is returned to him and he goes to Manso's estate with several other officers, but Sneed refuses to admit guilt and Manso gives in.
 Later, Tallbear informs Sneed that the price of Benedetto's murder is "fifty percent of everything."
 Sneed then reveals that he's been promoted to captain.